Home > Analyses > Utilities > Consolidated Edison, Inc.

 • Regulatory risks in utility sector

-• Rising operational costs impacting margins
+• Rising operational expenses impacting margins

 Stock Price Action Analysis